-- Subject choice also affects income - in general, performing and visual arts graduates tend to earn less than those with qualifications in areas such as engineering, law, accounting, banking, computer science and medicine.
+Performing and visual arts graduates usually earn less than graduates qualified in subjects like engineering, law, accounting, banking, computer science and medicine.

 Other factors affecting income

-- the demand for workers when you're looking for a job, your region, industry, employer and role
+- the economy, the demand for workers when you're looking for a job, your region, industry, employer and role

-- how well you negotiate your starting pay or salary
+- how well you negotiate your starting pay.